-It may look a bit more sturdy than other pens but so do those expensive luxury pens I see people writing within their First Class seats. 😉
+It may look a bit more sturdy than other pens but so do those expensive luxury pens I see people writing in their First Class seats. 😉

-Getting back to liability for a moment… if I were to get attacked and needed to use my tactical pen for self-defense, my justification would be I was attacked, panicked, reached in my pocket, had a pen and I… stuck it in his eye!
+Getting back to liability for a moment… if I were to get attacked and needed to use my tactical pen for self-defense, my justification would be I was attacked, panicked, reached into my pocket, had a pen, and… stuck it in his eye!